 Florida-based Litigation Firm Upholding Fiduciary Duty

-Investment professionals are required to conduct themselves with the utmost integrity and not allow their own interests to come before those of their clients.
+FINRA rules require investment professionals to conduct themselves with the utmost integrity and not allow their own interests to come before those of their clients.
 Unfortunately, securities fraud and breach of fiduciary duty continues to occur.
-If you have fallen victim to the schemes of unscrupulous stockbrokers, contact Levin, Papantonio, Thomas, Mitchell, Rafferty & Proctor, P.A. in Pensacola, Florida.
+If you have fallen victim to the schemes of unscrupulous stockbrokers, or received advice which caused unecessary and unwarranted losses, contact Levin, Papantonio, Thomas, Mitchell, Rafferty & Proctor, P.A. in Pensacola, Florida.

 Breach of Fiduciary Duty